wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceOutput.md

 #### <a name="SuccessfulRecResponse"> Succcessful Synthesis Response</a>

 Example JSON response for a successful voice search.
 The comments and formatting of the JSON below is for example reasons only.
-The real result will omit indentation spaces, smart quotes, comments, etc.
+Indentation spaces, smart quotes, comments, etc. are omitted from the actual response.
 ```
 HTTP/1.1 200 OK
 Content-Length: XXX